davidly29/SQA-C16394221-Repo/plan/sprint_backlog.md

 - Create a method to allow the addition of extra survey questions.
 (Story Points: 3)
 - Create an implementation to allow the user to search for a specific survey.
 (Story Points: 3)
 - Implement a method to allow users to retrieve all responses to a survey.
 (Story Points: 2)

+## Process of Task Estimation
+**_Task Estimation_** is the process of estimating and predicting the total effort that’s required to complete a task and get it to a deliverable state.
+There is four main factors that can influence the successful estimation of a task (Resource, Time, Cost, Human Resources).
+If we look at the sprint backlog we can see that different tasks have different level story points.
+For example: the creating of objects has a story point of 1 and the creation of a method to carry out a task has a story point of 2+, this is due to the fact that "boiler plate code" such as object creation should take far less time compared to the implementation of a complex method.
+This metric is also calculated in regard to visibility.
+Personally I have created thousands of object classes, however I have never created a method to calculate the standard deviation and thus more story points are allocated to the task to compensate for the unknown nature of it.